Tonks89/RoboND-Kinematics-Project/writeup.md

 #### 2) Inverse Orientation Kinematics
-The final three angles were computed by substituting the first three angles and the known end-effector pose in the following equation, and the solving form matrix R36.
-A matrix function of angles theta4, theta5 and theta 6 only.
+The final three angles were computed by substituting the first three angles and the known end-effector pose in the following equation, and the solving for matrix R36.
+Note that matrix R36 is function of angles theta4, theta5 and theta6 only.

 ![](https://latex.codecogs.com/gif.latex?_%7B3%7D%5E%7B0%7D%5Ctextrm%7BR%7D%20_%7B6%7D%5E%7B3%7D%5Ctextrm%7BR%7D%20%3D%20_%7BEE%7D%5E%7B0%7D%5Ctextrm%7BR%7D)